 May 27, 2008: Tina Meier with a chalk drawing of her late daughter Megan.

 Tina Meier holds photographs of her late daughter, Megan.

-The testimony came in the case against Lori Drew, a Missouri woman who has pleaded not guilty to one count of conspiracy and three counts of accessing computers without authorization.
+Drew, 49, has pleaded not guilty to one count of conspiracy and three counts of accessing computers without authorization.
 Each count carries a potential sentence of five years in prison.

-The case is believed to be the nation's first cyberbullying trial.
-Its results could set a legal precedent for dealing with the issue of online harassment.
+Prosecutors said it's the nation's first cyber-bullying trial and its results could set a legal precedent for dealing with the issue of online harassment.